VirZOOM subscription offer

 Because it will remind bugs of the “famous” Greenspan quote:

-"Gold still represents the ultimate form of payment in the world.
+https://taxfreegold.co.uk/greenspan.html"Gold still represents the ultimate form of payment in the world.
 Fiat money, in extremis, is accepted by nobody.
 Gold is always accepted."

 EJ wants mainstream respectability, so he will not use the four letter G-word.

-But if he really believes that:“Further fueling investor angst is the sense that price levels across many asset classes are growing to increasingly alarming and distorted proportions, including housing, ETFs, stocks, and bonds; debt taken on over the period is unsustainable and in some cases quite perverse, notably student debt.”
+But if he really believes that:and also:“Further fueling investor angst is the sense that price levels across many asset classes are growing to increasingly alarming and distorted proportions, including housing, ETFs, stocks, and bonds; debt taken on over the period is unsustainable and in some cases quite perverse, notably student debt.”

-The result of the application of long-bond price fixing is a global economy cut loose from its moorings, operating for the first time in history without a market rate of interest that can be confirmed by market participants at any point in time.
+Then There is not much left but one asset that cannot be devalued by a decision to produce more of it.The result of the application of long-bond price fixing is a global economy cut loose from its moorings, operating for the first time in history without a market rate of interest that can be confirmed by market participants at any point in time.

 God is done making GXXX.